 - beans and pulses.

 Swallowing excess air

-Swallowing excess air may be caused by:
+Swallowing excess air is a cause of flatulence and may be caused by:

 - chewing gum;